Biometeorology Lab

 The main objectives are: (1) to improve understanding of the impact of climate change (in its interaction with changes of land use & nutrient loading) on the dynamics of material cycling in landscapes; (2) to analyse extreme climatic events in relation to certain circulation types and synoptic situations, and to compile a regionalization scheme of Estonia based on climate extremes; (3) to estimate impact of climate change and extreme events on variations in water regime and nutrient runoff using statistical methods; (4) to create a GIS-based hierarchical simulation model on nutrient fluxes in catchments and a decision support system for sustainable catchment management; (5) to estimate effectiveness of ecotechnological measures in nutrient runoff control in catchments; (6) to work out optimal structures and operational regimes for wastewater treatment wetlands.
 This project is related to the implementation of EU Water Framework Directive and other directives on sustainable development.

-Project participants: Kaido Soosaar, Alar Teemusk, Alar Teemusk
+People involved: Kaido Soosaar, Alar Teemusk, Alar Teemusk

 Funding: Ministry of Education and Research